MarcelBlanck/RespirationPatternTool/README.md

 The readme file and documentatation is a TODO currently.
 As soon as the MVP is ready, a usage guide will be written.

+## Run with Qt Creator

+Later some binary releases might be available.
+Planned is Win, Mac, Linux .deb and Android.
+For now it's most simple to build and run the tool in Qt Creator.

+All you need is a full Qt 5.12 installation for you system.
+When you can buld and run hello world with Qt.
+You also should be able to run Respiration Pattern Tool.
+Just open the RespirationPatternTool.pro and press the run button.

 ## Run with python

+Since all the application logic is written in QML (a design choice) the Respiration Pattern Tool it was easy to provide a python script to run it with python3.

 First install python3 on your machine.